 For children in the Early Years Foundation Stage, it is important to make learning as fun as possible.
 While you may have some extra time at home with your child you could try some of the following:

 Please see the link below for some more Home Learning ideas:

-For the next few weeks, I recommend reading as much as you can with your child.
+I recommend reading as much as you can with your child.

 Reading with your child is one of the best ways of covering many curriculum areas.
 Reading with your child will improve their listening and attention, communication, language and speaking, imagination, reading and writing skills.

 You can read any book with them; fiction or non-fiction.
 These can include stories, traditional tales, stories in your home language, encyclopedias, atlas', books from your school reading scheme (Biff and Chip), magazines, comics etc.